opensubsonic/open-subsonic-api/content/en/docs/Extensions/apiKeyAuth.md

 OpenSubsonic:
   - Extension
 description: >
-  Add a new authentication mechanism involving only an API key, and no
+  Add a new authentication mechanism involving only an API key, and no.
 ---

 **OpenSubsonic version**: [1](../../opensubsonic-versions)